ClickCease

 Legal Standards for Admissibility

-For social media evidence to be admissible in court, it must meet several legal standards:
+For this type of evidence to be admissible in court, it must meet several legal standards:

 • Relevance: The evidence must directly relate to the case at hand.